-One of our subsidiaries Vistaprint Limited (domiciled in Bermuda) is currently under income tax audit by the IRS.
+One of our subsidiaries, Vistaprint Limited (domiciled in Bermuda), is currently under income tax audit by the IRS.
 In August 2012, we received a Revenue Agent's Report ("RAR") from the IRS proposing tax assessments for the 2007 to 2009 tax years.
 The issue in dispute is the imposition of U.S. federal income tax on effectively connected income associated with the IRS' assertion that Vistaprint Limited has a U.S. Trade or Business.
 In September 2012, we submitted to the IRS Examination team a written protest stating our formal disagreement with the facts and technical conclusions presented in the RAR and requesting the case be heard by the IRS Office of Appeals.
-In August 2013, the case was officially transferred to the IRS Office of Appeals.
-We anticipate our hearing in Appeals to commence sometime during fiscal year 2014.
+Our hearing in IRS Office of Appeals is scheduled to commence in May 2014.